More sales, options & agency signings; more companies to pitch to and

 “Thank you so much for the weekend.
 My husband I had amazingly encouraging feedback.
 Many script requests and many to come, according to the representatives we met.
 I am now in lockdown, working on final checks and feedback, before sending the script off.
 You’ve opened doors that were impossible for me to even approach.
 Thank you so much for that, and for the wonderful staff that supported us.
 You must have exhausted yourselves.
 Thank you, it was worth it.
 Your efforts are turning into new films as we speak!” — Jemilah

 “So far we’ve got 14 requests for scripts, which we consider to be an excellent result.
 Thank you guys for a great networking event!
 See ya next year!” — Alexis Sobol

 “Thank you all for a well-organized and well-executed pitchfest event.
 As a Hollywood outsider (way outside), I had no idea what to expect from the weekend.
 I knew I had a unique story and could bring a new and different voice to the industry professionals in attendance.
 But, still, I did not know exactly what kind of reaction I would get from the pros.
 Although I still do not know what results others got, I must say that I am delighted.
 I pitched my political thriller to a total of 19 organizations.
 Nine of those asked for the screenplay on the spot.
 Over the past week, three other organizations have requested copies.
 In addition, I got a call from a producer on Sunday afternoon — less than a week after the event ended!
 I realize that you guys do this stuff all of the time so you might not fully realize how important the Hollywood Pitch Festival is to writers — both inside and outside of Hollywood.
 Keep up the good work. ” — Joe M. Moore

-Companies Attending This Year CLICK HERE
+Companies Attending Last Year CLICK HERE